Great Figures to Communicate Your Science

 Take care to ensure that your figures are completely legible at a 100% reproduction size (avoiding tiny text!).

-It is important to use appropriate colour palette to maximise the accessability and interpetability of our figures.
+It is important to use an appropriate colour palette to maximise the accessibility and interpretability of our figures.
 For more information, see viridis vignette and also this blog introducing the turbo palette.
 An estimated ca. 5% of the global population has some form of colour blindness.

 To reduce distortion in global maps, we should use a suitable projection to avoid perpetuating biased and misleading representations of our planet.
 The ‘Winkel Tripel’ projection is best (required by National Geographic), though the ‘Mollweide’ and ‘Robinson’ projections are also both much better than the (highly distorted) ‘Mercator’ projection that is usually the default in most geospatial software (more info).
 In R this can usually be achieved with one extra line of code.